vacp2p/rfc/ETHCHAT.md

 - The ADKG mechanism suggested here works in asynchronous networks of $n \geq 3t + 1$ nodes, where at most $t$ nodes could be malicious.
 The protocol supports any reconstruction threshold in $l \in [t, n-t-1]$.
 - The suggested ADKG makes assumes the existence of a PKI.
 In case of requiring removing such assumption, one can replace the VSS scheme with the **proposal (https://eprint.iacr.org/2021/118) from Alhaddad, Varia, and Zhang at the price of increasing the complexity.
 - Concerning the hardness of the ADKG, the proposal lies on the Discrete Logarithm assumption.
+- We force using the elliptic curve X448 since it offers a higher security level: 224-bit security instead of the 128-bit security provided by X25519.